 The right channels

 There are internal and external elements in finding the right channels to reach millennials.
 Internally, discover who in your organization has a good understanding of the millennial customer.
 Diversity is a good start.
-“At Red Bull, I was included with a variety of employees in discussing what millennials want because of my age: I was one of the youngest employees reporting to senior leadership,” Grinnell explains.
-“I took a similar approach in building my team there: it represented 19 nationalities and several age groups.
-I knew if I could tap into what a subset of those people were thinking, I would gain valuable perspectives.”
+“During my time at Red Bull, I was included with a variety of employees in discussing what millennials want because of my age: and was fortunate to be one of the youngest employees with a solid amount of face time with senior leadership,” Grinnell explains.
+“I was fortunate to work on a fantastic team that had 19 different nationalities and several age groups within it.
+This allowed us to tap into what a subset of those people were thinking, allowing us to gain valuable perspectives.”

-As for specific channels, stories (as on Instagram and Snapchat) are not going away.
-New platforms Grinnell is watching include Musical.ly and TBH.
+As for specific channels, the stories format (as on Instagram and Snapchat) are not going away and the new platforms Grinnell is watching include Musical.ly and TBH.
 The channels you use should be driven by your brand and your audience.

 The biggest mistakes